CurveDocs/curve-docs/docs/fees/FeeSplitter.md

     === "Example"

         In this example, the ownership of the contract is transferred to a new address.
-The ownership is transfered from the Curve DAO to our overlord Vitalik Buterin.
+The ownership is transferred from the Curve DAO to our overlord Vitalik Buterin.

         ```shell
         >>> FeeSplitter.owner()